shotgunsoftware/sg-jira-bridge/README.md

 - Run unit tests on Linux, Mac and Windows with Python 2.7.

 Azure Pipelines jobs are defined by the description files in the _azure-pipelines_ folder.

+## Contributing

+This project welcomes contributions.
+Please see our contribution guide at [CONTRIBUTING.md](CONTRIBUTING.md)